joriswitstok/reionised-bubbles-tutorial/README.md

 ## Using custom code modelling the IGM absorption of Lyα

 We will use pre-written code from a module called [`lymana_absorption`](https://github.com/joriswitstok/lymana_absorption).
-First, you'll need to obtain the source code with `git`:
+First, you'll need to obtain the source code with `git` in an installation directory of choice:
 ```
 git clone https://github.com/joriswitstok/lymana_absorption.git
 ```